Skip to main content

 Cachupa

-Hearty stew made with corn, beans, and meats like fish or chicken.
-Considered by some as a national dish.
-Shows Cape Verdean influence due to historical connections.
-Often served at celebrations and special occasions.
+A filling stew of corn, beans, and meat such as fish or chicken.
+Some count it as a national dish.
+The Cape Verdean influence reflects long historical ties, and it tends to appear at celebrations and special occasions.

 Regional Specialties & Local Favorites